 A bleaching agent, usually hydrogen peroxide or carbamide peroxide, is applied directly to the teeth.
 In some cases, an LED light is also used to speed up and intensify the whitening process.

 Afterward, you’ll likely be given a set of whitening trays and even take-home whitening kits to ensure the results last.
-Speak with your dentist to get a complete list of the foods and drinks (like coffee, wine, and even citrus fruits) you should avoid for a few hours after your whitening procedure.
+Speak with your dentist in Fishers to get a complete list of the foods and drinks (like coffee, wine, and even citrus fruits) you should avoid for a few hours after your whitening procedure.

 Be aware, however, that teeth whitening won’t work for everyone.